-The following table shows actual capital program expenditures for the last two years and budgeted capital expenditures for 2022 (in millions).
+The following table shows actual capital program expenditures for the last two years and budgeted capital expenditures for 2023 (in millions).

-udget .023 ctual 2022 etual 2021
+Budget ctual 2023 Actual 2022

 Capital Program:

-Transmission & Distribution \$ 180 \$ 154 \$ 183
+Transmission & Distribution \$ 232 \$ 173 \$ 154

-Generation 336 124 52
+Generation 173 230 124

-Other 108 70 49
+Other 148 81 70

-Total \$ 624 \$ 348 \$ 284
+Total \$ 553 \$ 483 \$ 348

-In 2022 and 2021, SMUD actual expenditures included work for Substation E & G, Advanced Distribution Management System, White Rock Tunnel Bolt Replacement, the purchase and operationalization of Chili Bar Hydroelectric facility, Substation J land purchase, distribution line work and continued work on UARP relicensing projects.
+In 2023 and 2022, SMUD actual expenditures included work for Substation G, Advanced Distribution Management System, Solano Phase IV, Energy Storage System Flow Battery, Country Acres solar project land purchase, distribution line work and continued work on Upper American River Project (UARP) relicensing projects.

-Major capital expenditures planned in 2023 include completing work for Station G, additions to our wind farm with Solano Phase IV, the Country Acres solar project, and ongoing improvements in our Upper American River Project (UARP) area as part of our hydro relicensing.
-Programmatic capital planned in 2023 includes cable and pole replacement programs, installing new meters, and new fleet purchases.
-Technology investments included in the 2023 Budget are to complete the Advanced Distribution Management System & Outage Management System (ADMS-OMS) and improvements to HR systems and network communications systems with our Talent Technology Transformation (T3) project.
+Major capital expenditures planned in 2024 include the Station H substation and Elverta substation rebuild, continued work for the wind farm with Solano Phase IV, the Country Acres solar project, and ongoing improvements in our UARP area as part of our hydro relicensing.
+Programmatic capital planned in 2024 includes cable and pole replacement programs, installing new meters, and new fleet purchases.
+Technology investments included in the 2024 Budget are to complete the Distributed Intel at the Grid Edge and the Outage Management System replacement.